-A feeling of instability hovers over “Fools,” a disturbing debut from helmer Tom Schreiber.
-Story uses the Carnival festivities in Cologne to create a mood piece commenting on the rigid boundaries of the German character.
-With a strong central performance and unsettling lensing, pic should appeal to fest auds looking for dark fare.
+A feeling of instability hovers over “Fools,” a disturbing feature debut from talented helmer Tom Schreiber.
+Story uses the taboo-breaking Carnival festivities in Cologne, Germany, to create a mood piece commenting on the rigid boundaries of the German character.
+With a strong central performance and unsettling DV-to-35 lensing, pic should appeal to fest audiences looking for dark fare.

 Roman (Christoph Bach) starts a new life and job near his increasingly senile grandmother (Hannelore Lubeck).
 A lonely young man ill at ease in the world, his first days coincide with the spirited madness of Carnival, when city streets become surreal landscapes of costume-clad revelers.
 A dummy, representing the bad of the year and serving as a sacrificial scapegoat, is dangled by its neck outside Roman’s window, heightening his already uncertain grasp on reality.

 At a party with co-workers, he witnesses a theft, and gives chase along with two burly court jesters.
 When the men catch up with the thief, they savagely beat him while a helpless Roman is restrained from tempering their violence.
 On returning to the party, Roman meets Stella (Victoria Deutschmann), and for the first time succumbs to the behavior-modifying anarchy of Carnival, taking her home, where they have sex.